FDio/csit/docs/content/overview/csit/job_triggering.md

 ### Report

-Both iterative and coverage jobs are triggered by user from gerrit.
+Both iterative and coverage jobs are triggered by user from github action panel.

 #### Iterative jobs

-Trigger name:
-  - csit-vpp-report-iter-`node`-`arch`-perftest

 Default values:
   - iterative test set - the same as it is used for periodical jobs
   - test type: mrr

-Mandatory trigger parameters:
+Mandatory workflow parameters:
   - no mandatory parameters - default values are used in that case

-Optional trigger parameters:
+Optional workflow parameters:
   - test set
   - test type

 Examples:

-1. csit-vpp-report-iter-2n-emr-perftest
+1. <no input>
    - Generates default test set and default test type.

-2. csit-vpp-report-iter-2n-emr-perftest #ndrpdr
+2. #ndrpdr
    - Generates default test set and ndrpdr tests.

-3. csit-vpp-report-iter-2n-emr-perftest #2n-emr-vpp-hoststack
+3. #2n-emr-vpp-hoststack

-   csit-vpp-report-iter-2n-emr-perftest #2n-emr-vpp-hoststack #hoststack
+   #2n-emr-vpp-hoststack #hoststack
    - Generates hoststack test set.
    - It is not necessary to specify the test type as it is defined in the name of the test set, so both examples are equal and correct.

 #### Coverage jobs

-Trigger name:
-  - csit-vpp-report-cov-`node`-`arch`-perftest

 Default values:
   - test type: ndrpdr

-Mandatory trigger parameters:
+Mandatory workflow parameters:
   - test set

-Optional trigger parameters:
+Optional workflow parameters:
   - test type, default value: ndrpdr

 Examples:

-1. csit-vpp-report-cov-2n-emr-perftest #2n-emr-vpp-cov-ip4-00
+1. #2n-emr-vpp-cov-ip4-00
    - Generates the defined test set, ndrpdr tests.

 ### Development